Attendee Sign In Sign in to access papers, presentations, photos and videos

 Location: Beacon A

-Spoofing of GNSS signals continues to grow as a threat to PNT users globally, including safety-of-life and other critical infrastructure users.
-Space Policy Directive 7 includes provisions for the U.S. government to pursue authentication solutions for GPS.
-We will present a proposed TESLA Chimera based authentication approach for modernized GPS signals that would provide in-band authentication of ranging measurements and navigation message content.
-Specific CNAV/CNAV-2 messages formats and schedules are proposed, as are results of simulations characterizing performance metrics including timeliness of authentication events for a representative nominal configuration.
+Spoofing of Global Navigation Satellite System (GNSS) signals continues to grow as a threat to position, navigation, and timing (PNT) users globally, including safety-of-life and other critical infrastructure users.
+United States (U.S.) Presidential Space Policy Directive 7 includes direction for the U.S. government to pursue authentication solutions for Global Positioning System (GPS) PNT services.
+We propose a Timed Efficient Stream Loss-tolerant Authentication (TESLA) Chips-Message Robust Authentication (Chimera) based authentication approach for modernized GPS signals that would provide in-band authentication of ranging measurements and navigation message content.
+Specific modernized civil navigation messages formats and message broadcast schedules are proposed, with associated trade-offs for frequency of authentication events vs. bandwidth consumed.
+We also present the results of simulations characterizing performance metrics including timeliness of authentication events for a representative notional configuration.

 Previous Abstract Return to Session A2 Next Abstract